-If you’re looking for a wonderful yet budget-friendly place to add to your Spain trip, allocate at least 2 days in Granada.
-This beautiful city is one of my favorite places I visited in my 5 weeks of travel across Spain.
+If you’re looking for a wonderful yet budget-friendly place to add to your Spain trip, allocate at least 2 days in Granada to your Spain itinerary!

-I needed a break after traveling at a fast pace for several months, so I took a longer than normal time in Granada, spending about a week in the city and exploring it deeply.
+I needed a break after traveling at a fast pace through Europe for several months, so I took a longer than typical time in Granada, spending about a week in the city and exploring it deeply.

 Other people with less travel time than me would probably find 2 days to tour Granada to be suitable, so I’ve created this 2 day Granada itinerary with fast-paced travelers in mind.